AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.9.md

 ## Texture Manager

-- GAME-22732 Texture Manager: Only one texture is deleted/duplicated at a time when selecting multiple textures
+- GAME-22732 Only one texture is deleted/duplicated at a time when selecting multiple textures
-- GAME-22389 Texture Manager: When a texture category is deleted, related textures should have their category properties set to "No category."
+- GAME-22389 When a texture category is deleted, related textures should have their category properties set to "No category."
 - GAME-22358 Importing FBX with textures does not update the Texture Manager list
-- GAME-22195 Texture Manager: Long file paths makes it difficult to read the texture name
+- GAME-22195 Long file paths makes it difficult to read the texture name
-- GAME-22159 Texture Manager: Typo in option 'Generate Mip Step'
+- GAME-22159 Typo in the option 'Generate Mip Step'
-- GAME-22068 Texture Manager: Platforms checkbox list should be in a grid format
+- GAME-22068 Platforms checkbox list should be in a grid format
-- GAME-22067 Texture Manager: Filter checklists should have right-justified checkboxes
+- GAME-22067 Filter checklists should have right-justified checkboxes
-- GAME-21970 Texture Manager: Cut Alpha Threshold slider can have negative values
+- GAME-21970 Cut Alpha Threshold slider can have negative values
-- GAME-21962 Texture Manager: Input image should accept image file instead of textures
+- GAME-21962 Input image should accept image file instead of textures
-- GAME-21961 Texture Manager: Pressing Escape in the search/filter field should clear the field
+- GAME-21961 Pressing Escape in the search/filter field should clear the field
-- GAME-21928 Texture Manager: Textures thumbnails don't update when changing projects
+- GAME-21928 Textures thumbnails don't update when changing projects
-- GAME-21920 Texture Manager: History panel does not use a resizer and is difficult to see
+- GAME-21920 History panel does not use a resizer and is difficult to see
-- GAME-21889 Texture manager selects all platforms by default
+- GAME-21889 Texture Manager selects all platforms by default
-- GAME-21828 Texture Manager: Ctrl-Z and Ctrl-Y do not Undo/Redo
+- GAME-21828 Ctrl-Z and Ctrl-Y do not Undo/Redo
 - GAME-21803 Texture Manager doesn't update when deleting or duplicating textures until the window is reloaded
-- GAME-21788 Texture Manager: Create Template and Create Category are using the same icon
+- GAME-21788 Create Template and Create Category are using the same icon

 ## Tools Foundation